ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 sidebar_label: Create User Wallet
 ---

-1. Owner/device key is created on the user's mobile device.
-The OST Wallet SDK uses standard web3 libraries to generate the public-private key pairs on the device
+1. The ephemeral sessionKeys and owner keys are created on the user's mobile device.
+The OST Wallet SDK uses standard web3 libraries to generate the public-private key pairs on the device.
+The private key in each pair is stored on the device and encrypted with secure enclave (iOS) or keystore (Android).
+2. Creation of the recoveryOwner key pair: The recoveryOwner is created using inputs from the Partner, OST and the user.
+The user's input is a 6-digit pin.
+The Partner and OST must provide pseudorandom inputs that are mapped to the user.
+For the sake of clarity, the Partner's input shall be referred to as the Partner User Secret and OST's input shall be referred to as OST User Salt.
+3. These inputs are put through a cryptographically-sound key generation process (such as Scrypt) to create the private key that will be used as the recoveryOwner for the **DelayedRecoveryModule**.
+4. Generating the recoveryController key: This is a private key generated and stored in OST Platform's servers. _There may be more than one private key in the servers for use by different Partner companies._
+5. Creating the wallet: In order to create a user wallet in a Branded Token economy, the following contracts are deployed:
-2. The private key in each pair is encrypted and stored on device.
-A **MultiSig** contract is deployed on the blockchain.
-The public addresses from device keys generated on the user's device(s) are set as owners for the **MultiSig**.
+    * A **MultiSig** contract.
+The public addresses from certain keys generated on the user's devices are set as owners for the MultiSig.
-3. A **TokenHolder** contract is deployed on the blockchain.
-The **MultiSig** controls the **TokenHolder** contract, as its owner.
-4. A sessionKey is created on the user's device and is authorized by device key in **TokenHolder**
+    * A **TokenHolder** contract.
+The MultiSig controls the TokenHolder contract, as its owner.
+The public addresses of certain key-pairs generated on the user's device are authorized as sessionKeys in the TokenHolder.
-5. Whenever a user does an action which triggers a token transfer a message signed by an authorized sessionKey is sent from the user's device to the user's **TokenHolder** contract
-6. The **TokenHolder** contract verifies that the request is initiated by an authorized sessionKey and executes the transfer
+    * A **DelayedRecoveryModule** contract.
+The public addresses of the recoveryOwner and the recoveryController are stored on this contract.
+A number that represents blocks added to the blockchain, to approximate a period of delay before recovery can be executed (e.g., 14400 == 12 hours, assuming a block is added every 3 seconds), is also stored on this contract, as the recoveryBlockDelay.

 ## Creating a user's Brand Token wallet on the blockchain
 It is a 3 step process.
 [OST Wallet SDK](/platform/docs/wallet/sdk/) provides a number of functions called as workflows.